tvitcom/shdeploy/README.md

 ========

 This application with golang simple web file-server for hosting text configuration files, bash scripts and other file for deploy linux environment for developers.
 Also in 'pub/deb9/' placed the preseed file for autonomous Debian9 amd64 installation with preconfigured passwords for root and mysql server.
 You may rename '_preseed' to 'preseed' then edit appropriate root and user passwords and use it.
-Now it ready for Debian 9, Ubuntu 16 and Ubuntu 18 systems in virtual box guest containers.
+Now it ready for Debian 9, Ubuntu 16 and Ubuntu 18 systems.

 to Debian 9 environment with next useful packages for everyday developers need:
 - [x] SSH server (on port 12222)